ManageIQ/manageiq-documentation/_includes/configuration-register-appliance.md

 4. Click **Edit Registration**.

-5. Configure registration details for the {{ site.data.product.title }} appliance
+5. Configure registration details for the {{ site.data.product.title_short }} appliance
     using one of two available options:

     1. To register with Red Hat Subscription Management: